orbitalchicken/Roadmap/Fixed.md

 		- mdm:
 			- mdmsetup Under the Welcome Message the text input area for Custom should align on the left hand side with the ‘Welcome’ text above it.
 Either ‘Welcome’ should be moved to the right or the text input area increased to the left to get the correct alignment.
 			- mdm https://github.com/linuxmint/mdm/pull/127
+			- mdm greeter (in preview mode): no icon on window, no easy way to exit, title of the window is very techy...

 MATE Edition